Kourva/getUUID/README.md

 #### What is a version 4 UUID?
-    A Version 4 UUID is a universally unique identifier that is generated using random numbers.using a secure random number generator.
+    A Version 4 UUID is a universally unique identifier that is generated using random numbers, using a secure random number generator.